Hours of Operation 24/7/365

 Yes, our staff is trained to deal with agitated residents.
 In the event that a resident becomes agitated, our staff will immediately take steps to identify and rectify the cause of agitation, to de-escalate tension and create a safe and calm environment.
 They focus on feelings rather than facts and attempt to limit distractions if possible.
 In addition to creating a calm environment, staff provide reassurance and utilize redirection techniques in an attempt to engage the resident in a different activity.
 Once we understand the potential triggers for a resident, we take steps to ensure that those triggers are minimized in order to maintain calm and ensure that all of our residents are safe and happy.

-Our staff is similarly well trained to deal with medical emergencies.
+Our staff is similarly well-trained to deal with medical emergencies.
 In the event of an acute medical emergency, emergency medical services are immediately summoned if necessary.
-After help is summoned, the appropriate family/emergency contacts are notified and informed about the nature of the emergency
+After help is summoned, the appropriate family/emergency contacts are notified and informed about the nature of the emergency.

 Our staff are available 24/7 to assist our residents.
 All residents are provided with call buttons to immediately notify the staff when assistance is needed.
 In addition, pressure pads are utilized on the beds of residents who are fall risks or unable to utilize the call buttons.
 The pressure pads register movement and trigger alarms both in the common area and wirelessly to pagers which the staff wear.
 In addition, our staff provide bed checks routinely throughout the night to ensure that all residents are safely in their beds.
-IT is not uncommon for a resident to spend the night hours in a lounger in the living room with a caregiver nearby.
+IT is not uncommon for a resident to spend the night hours in a lounger in the living room with a Caregiver nearby.

 Accommodations

-The exterior doors to our houses are locked and we’ve never had a security issue.
-Since our caregivers are awake and working 24/7, the house is not attractive to criminals.
-In addition, because of the low resident to caregiver ratio, we are able to monitor our residents and have not had an issue with residents wandering out of the house.
+The exterior doors to our houses are locked, and we’ve never had a security issue.
+Since our Caregivers are awake and working 24/7, the house is not attractive to criminals.
+In addition, because of the low resident-to-caregiver ratio, we are able to monitor our residents and have not had an issue with residents wandering out of the house.
 The staff check on each resident throughout the day and night.

-Each room is painted and the carpet is cleaned before each move in.
+Each room is painted, and the carpet is cleaned before each move in.
 We furnish a large wall-mounted, flat screen television.
 The rest is up to the family to furnish and decorate as they wish.
 We encourage our residents to make the rooms as comfy and close to what they had at home as possible.

-We know that for some residents, cherished pets are like members of the family and we are happy to consider them in our houses, presuming that they are well socialized, fully housebroken and up to date on all immunizations.
+We know that for some residents, cherished pets are like members of the family, and we are happy to consider them in our houses, presuming that they are well socialized, fully housebroken and up to date on all immunizations.
 However, for the safety, comfort and welfare of all of our residents, we reserve the right to evaluate each case on an individual basis.
 Residents must be able to care for the pets themselves, as our staff is not equipped to do so.
 Families are fully responsible for pet care and veterinary visits.

 Services Provided